 How does it work?

-When you arrive, sign in at the trestle tables behind the car park.
-Then, grab your bags, collect a picking stick and head out into the orchard.
+When you arrive, head to the reception table for picking information.
+Then grab your bags, collect a picking stick and head out into the orchard.
 When your bags are full, head back to the tables to weigh your haul.
-Oranges are currently $1.75 a kilo (cash and EFTPOS accepted).
-They even have a juicing machine and bottles on site so you can juice your oranges straight away.
+Oranges are currently $2.50 a kilo (cash and EFTPOS accepted).

 Image ©Alison McCann for Playing in Puddles